 Student writers at Clark have the opportunity to see their works in print through Phoenix and have the opportunity to win department-sponsored awards in fiction, poetry, creative non-fiction, technical writing, and essay writing.

 For more information about faculty, curriculum, events, publications, awards, and more, visit the English Department office in Hanna 111 (for the secretarial staff) or Foster 219 (English Division Chair).
-You can also click on the links below for more information:
+You can also click on the links below or to your right for more information: